bouboune22/FpfClient/README.md

 2. After downloading it, double click and follow the instructions that will open afterwards.

+IF YOU HAVE WINRAR !

+Don't open the file with winrare.
+To do it you gotta right click on the file and select JAVA not WINRAR

 Go to https://i.gyazo.com/8af933f6b9431fcbec7a18eaafb2741d.png to see all the aspects

 The client have included some awesome things too like :